mdlai/mdlai.github.io/_posts/2016-3-3-nba-text.md

 ---
 Draftexpress.com does a lot of analysis.
 Sometimes I wonder if it's all the same or if they're actually coming up with some new and novel way to describe people every time.

-After scraping 761 player profile pages I used Latent Dirichlet Allocation (LDA) to model what topics writers were talking about.
+I scraped 761 player profile pages and used Latent Dirichlet Allocation (LDA) to model what topics writers were talking about.

 ![img]({{ site.url }}/images/nba-text/topics.png)

 The chart below helped me better understand my data.

-It's interactive, so I could slide over to see how each cluster was represented in terms of year, pick, position, height, and weight.
+It's interactive!
+Click on the vertical axis to filter out different lines.
+It's an easy way to filter each cluster in terms of year, pick, position, height, and weight.

 <iframe src="/images/nba-text/index.html" marginwidth="0" marginheight="0" scrolling="no" width="100%" height="800"></iframe>